 Be The Match BioTherapies’ auditors are certified by the American Society for Quality, with more than 40 years of combined specialized experience in auditing for collection centers and cell therapy labs for compliance to GTP, GMP and other quality related requirements.
 Cell collection centers and cell therapy labs are audited on a two-year, rolling cycle, with surveillance audits as needed to provide cell and gene therapy developers a cost-effective way to ensure up-to-date quality compliance across broad collection center networks, while minimizing the audit burden on the centers themselves.

-By leveraging our licensed audit reports, companies receive:
+By leveraging our licensed audit results, companies receive:

 - On-site audit checklist, including notes and supporting documentation reviewed

 - Audit closure letter

 - High-quality product at a significantly lower price than an independently commissioned audit

 Through our parent company, the National Marrow Donor Program®/Be The Match®, we have contractual